BrianoAden/Dog-Treat-Launcher/project_01/README.md

 Now we should be good to go!
 </p>
 <h2> Software Operation </h2>
+If you want to run the program, type sudo ./run into your terminal while in the treat_launcher directory.
+If this doesn't work, run chmod 755 ./run to make it executable.
 To auto-run on boot, perform the following. <br>
 <br>
 $ sudo crontab -e <br>
 <br>